biography

 later years

-In 1966, Eva Bartok quit her acting career, instead spending years studying with the Pak Subuh sect near Jakarta, Indonesia.
-In later years, Bartok later taught Subuh philosophy in a school she opened in Hawaii.
+In 1966, Eva Bartok quit her acting career at age 39, instead spending years studying with the Pak Subuh sect near Jakarta, Indonesia.
+In the 1970s, Bartok taught Subuh philosophy in a school she opened in Hawaii.
 After a lifetime of globetrotting, during her final years she retreated to London.
-Eva Bartok passed away on August 1, 1998, at the age of 72.
+Eva Bartok passed away on August 1, 1998, at the age of 71.
 She was survived by her daughter, Deana, and two grandchildren.

 filmography